U.K. Professional Clients

-Uses for a holding company registered in Republic of Ireland in business: at Coddan Formations Agency, when our team of specialists is approached to provide expert and tailored advice about registration of a holding company in the Republic of Ireland, we are proud to only supply key business insights.
-This information is gathered by keeping a constant eye on political and economic developments in this EU nation, and in the event that a company proceeds with this service, we can also suggest a range of other business services that can enhance an enterprise's presence in Éire, this can also include a registered office address in Dublin.
+Uses for a holding company registered in Republic of Ireland in business: at Coddan, when our team of specialists is approached to provide expert and tailored advice about registration of a holding company in the Republic of Ireland, we are proud to only supply key business insights.
+This information is gathered by keeping a constant eye on political and economic developments in this EU nation, and in the event that a company proceeds with this service, we can also suggest a range of other business services that can enhance an enterprise's presence in Ireland, this can also include a registered office address in Ireland.

 Although taxation benefits bring significant advantages for a holding company in this territory, other possibilities revolve around 'quality of life' and similar operational factors.